instructlab/dev-docs/docs/taxonomy-revamp-2025.md

 Our taxonomy tree structure and knowledge/skill file structure was designed with upstream taxonomy submissions in mind.
 An end user working with a taxonomy locally using InstructLab has to follow all of those requirements, increasing complexity of their work.

-The end user typically gets hung up on where to place the file in a massive file tree where sub-branches are not defined.
+The end user gets hung up on where to place the file in a massive file tree where sub-branches are not defined.
 For someone not working in the upstream taxonomy, this is basically bikeshedding[^1].
 The only requirement for the SDG process is sorting things into `knowledge` and `skills`.

 The user experience of working with the `qna.yaml` file is poor for a handful of reasons:

-- Most of the fields in the `qna.yaml` file are unnecessary save for use in the upstream taxonomy.
+- Many of the fields in the `qna.yaml` file are unnecessary save for use in the upstream taxonomy.
 - YAML is a notoriously complex, loose format with a lot of potholes.
+As a couple of examples:
   - YAML files of different specifications parse completely differently (e.g., 1.2 vs 1.1).
     - Note that PyYAML, our base tool [^2], parses YAML 1.1, not 1.2.
 There is a long way to go[^3] to support 1.2, which has been the latest spec since 2009.
 As such, even if someone were to search the Internet for a solution because they are not familiar with YAML, they likely will stumble across 1.2 solutions that don't work for 1.1.
   - There are at least 9 different ways to indicate a multi-line string in YAML[^4], depending on which block scalar indicator[^5] is used and which block chomping indicator[^6] is used (this does **not** count the indentation indicator[^7]!).
 Then there are double-quoted flow scalar multilines[^8] and single-quoted flow scalar multilines[^9], which can cause more problems.